9 Ways to Save Money on Weekend Trips

 In a fast-paced, digital society, one of the biggest things to get lost in the shuffle is cold, hard cash.
-It’s true that credit and debit cards offer rewards, convenience and safety.
-But for some, a plastic spending spree could bring on holiday financial stress once the bills come in.
+For some, a plastic spending spree could bring on holiday financial stress once the bills come in.
 One easy suggestion to track your spending, and save money during the holidays, is to use actual cash instead of plastic.
 It’s often known as the envelope budget.
 The trick is to withdraw only the amount of cash for which you have budgeted.
 Once that amount is gone, resist the temptation to spend money you don’t have and call it a day.
 This means you may only be able to buy one new tacky sweater for this holiday season, but your holiday savings will thank you.

 Your shopping strategy is key if you’re trying to save money during the holidays.
 If you’ve ever gone grocery shopping without a list and on an empty stomach, you might have felt the gnawing desire to load up on everything around you.
 Holiday shopping without a list can be a similar experience, says Andrew Denney, founder and CEO of Springfield, Missouri-based Prosperity Financial Group.
 From the moment you walk in the store, potential gifts pull at your senses and vie for your attention and dollars.
 When you’ve thought out who you are shopping for and have a rough idea of what you will buy them, the process will be smoother and your holiday savings potentially a lot higher.